Indian locomotive class WCM-3: History

-The WCM-3 were first used on trains in the Kolkata suburban section and a black livery with a red lining in the middle.
-But by 1960 the Kolkata Suburban Railway was converted to 25,000 V AC, so the 3 year old WCM-3 units were rendered unusable.
-So Research Design and Standards Organisation (RDSO) decided to converted the quite new locomotives to run on the 1500V DC Power supply used in Central Railway (CR) without loss of power.
+The WCM-3 were first used on trains in the Kolkata suburban section, painted in a black livery with a red lining in the middle.
+Their initial role, however, was short-lived, as by 1960 the Kolkata Suburban Railway was converted to 25 kV AC, rendering the relatively new WCM-3s unusable.
+The Research Design and Standards Organisation (RDSO) decided to convert the WCM-3 locomotives to run on the 1500 V DC power supply used in Central Railway (CR) without loss of power.

-They began their CR zone service in 1961.
-The WCM-3 locomotives were used on many Express trains but had some problems and were relegated to hauling low speed passenger trains, shunting and freight duties only.
+After their transferal to Central Railways in 1961, the WCM-3 locomotives were used on many express trains, but had some problems and were relegated to hauling low speed passenger trains, shunting and freight duties only.
 In the mid 1990s Central Railways decided to withdraw these locomotives from service and all 3 units were scrapped with none preserved.